bizpropb/MERN-Portfolio/文書.md/TypescriptVsJSDOC.md

 5. **No lock-in**: Strip comments tomorrow and you have runnable JavaScript.
 No transpilation step ever needed.

+6. **ESLint as the perfect companion**: JSDoc handles types and intellisense, ESLint handles code quality (unused variables, potential bugs, style).
+Together they give you 95% of TypeScript's benefits with none of the build complexity.

 ### The Statistics That Matter

 - **Svelte** migrated from TypeScript to JSDoc in 2024, citing build-time improvements and reduced contributor friction